tmf7/Quake2-Game-Mod-Final-Project/documents/Freehill Q2 Mod Readme.txt

 -> Ghostmode enable spawns an animated player husk that transfers damage to the player
-	--> Animations include standing around and responding to pain the player --> If the husk dies, the player returns to the husk to die with it --> All monsters attacking the player now attack the husk instead --> Monsters can independently discover and attack the husk --> The husk can drown the player if left underwater ( and be damaged by lava/slime )
+	--> Animations include standing around and responding to pain the player --> If the husk dies, the player returns to the husk to die with it ( regardless of whether the player has a host ) --> All monsters attacking the player now attack the husk instead --> Monsters can independently discover and attack the husk --> The husk can drown the player if left underwater ( and be damaged by lava/slime )